Klay Thompson finding new ways to move through another rehab - WTMJ

 “I’m going to incorporate that into my routine now,” Thompson added.
 “Tim Duncan swam his whole career and he played for 21 years.
 These last few years have allowed me to look at things and re-evaluate how I train and how I diet, that’s for sure.
 As I’m getting older I’ve got to do all the little things.”

-He has ditched the walking boot and is driving again.
+Thompson has ditched the walking boot and is driving again post-surgery.
 He can lift weights and ride the stationary bike.

 And for his cerebral side, the Golden State star is finding some non-physical activities to become more well-rounded during the grind of this recovery process.